Dick Van Dyke of Springfield, IL – Falsely Accused!

 In recognition of what could be considered an error in completing these forms, I proposed a mutually agreed settlement to the IDOI.
 As a part of this settlement, I agreed to a $6,000 civil penalty.
 I also agreed to complete all future paperwork accurately and correct.
 I also agreed to obtain insurance carrier approvals when advertising their products – which I maintain I have done at all times.

 However, I consistently refused to accept any settlement offer from the Illinois Department of Securities (IDOS).
-Two key factors in winning my IDOS appeal involved: The IDOS lacking of lawful jurisdiction over annuities – particularly whether fixed index annuities are insurance products or securities; and the fact that the IDOS had no client complaints or any negative client testimony recorded against me.
+Three key factors in winning my IDOS appeal involved: First: The IDOS lacking lawful jurisdiction over annuities – particularly whether fixed index annuities are insurance products or securities.
+Second: The fact that the IDOS had no client complaints or any negative client testimony recorded against me by any of the twenty-one clients in question.
+Third: Of the twenty-one clients in question their aggregate account values from their old annuities to their new replacement annuities increased by about $118,000.00 after accurate math was applied for all relevant factors including new bonuses, surrender charges, and positive market value adjustments on surrendered annuities! ($118,000.00 gain = happy clients – hmmm:)

 My opinion: I am thankful that rational minds at the Illinois Department of Insurance and The Illinois Attorney General’s office finally prevailed to reconsider the facts of my case and settle fairly with me – having no further references to dishonesty or deceptive business practices.

-I only wish more rational consideration would have prevailed from the beginning, sparing me from so much unfair negative press that has seriously harmed both my reputation and business.
-In addition, it could have saved me over $500,000 in legal fees to date.
+I only wish more rational consideration would have prevailed from the beginning, sparing me from so much unfair negative press that seriously damaged my reputation and financial practice, locally.
+In addition, it could have saved me over $650,000 in legal fees to date, if all three agencies would have simply weighed the facts fairly before jumping on the public bandwagon to destroy me, for what I believe, was to further their political advantage and to justify their existence!

 The, Illinois’ administrative law system based on my experience is a total sham awash with unaccountable bureaucrats destroying innocent people and then suffering no consequences!
-This is one big reason why business is leaving IL at an alarming rate and why we are in the terrible financial mess we are in.
+This is one big reason why IL does not attract new business and many businesses are leaving IL at an alarming rate, not to mention, attacking innocent productive businesses contributes to why Illinois is financially insolvent.

-My entire case was initiated based on complaints filed by one financial competitor.
+This entire case was initiated based on complaints filed by one financial competitor who has, since, been found guilty of a felony financial crime against an elderly woman in her eighties!

-All along the way my clients made no complaints against me, all fourteen of them that testified said I did right by them and they were satisfied.
-The state did everything in its power to turn my clients against me and not even one of them agreed with the state, yet these ruthless bureaucrats would not relent.
-My biggest concern is for all of the innocent advisors that have been abused by this rigged system and denied due process because they lacked the means to stand up to this type of official thuggery and abuse of power.
+All along the way my insurance and investment clients made no complaints against me, all fourteen that testified said I did right by them and they were quite satisfied.
+The state did everything in its power to turn clients against me and not even one of them agreed with the state, yet these ruthless bureaucrats would not relent.
+My number one concern is for all of the innocent advisors that have been destroyed by this abusive administrative system and denied due process because they simply lacked the financial means to stand and fight this type of official thuggery, bullying and gross abuse of power.

 God help us!